Message from Program Chair

 of page >>

-Since 2009, the AJS has awarded more than $95,000 in travel grant funding to its members.
+Since 2009, the AJS has awarded more than $110,000 in travel grant funding to its members.
 The AJS remains committed to supporting wide participation in the conference.
 In particular, the AJS seeks to support untenured faculty, graduate students, unemployed scholars, and international scholars who receive little to no institutional support for conference travel.
-The AJS will be posting information about additional travel grant opportunities in the coming months.
-Please check back this spring.
+The AJS will be posting Travel Grant opportunities and deadlines by August 2014.
+Please check back for further information.
 If you wish to contribute to the AJS Conference Travel Grant Fund, please click here.

 of page >>